emqx/CocoaMQTT/README.md

 CocoaMQTT
 =========

-An MQTT v3.1.1 client for iOS and OS X written with Swift 2
+MQTT v3.1.1 client library for iOS and OS X written with Swift 2

 Build